josehu07/summerset/README.md

 This codebase comprises the following pieces:

-* `proto/`: protobuf definitions for various APIs and replication protocols
 * `src/`: the core Summerset library, linked by both `_server` and `_client`
 * `summerset_server`: the server-side standalone executable
 * `summerset_client`: the client-side library, linked by all client executables